savichopra365/PDF-Query-Application/README.md

 ### Initializing Models and Chains

-The application initializes the embedding model, LLM model, and QA chain.
+The  initialization of the embedding model, LLM model, and QA chain.

 ```python
 embeddings_model = HuggingFaceEmbeddings(model_name="sentence-transformers/all-mpnet-base-v2")